 Brokers are able to help you through the process of choosing an insurance policy.
 Often you will deal with a dedicated account manager who is your main personal contact should you have any queries or claims throughout the year.
 When dealing directly with an insurer, this form of contact is normally substituted with a call centre.

 Brokers have the ability to compare insurance policies and provide advice on how you should insure your assets.
 Doing this reduces the risk of any unexpected surprises at claim time.
 Direct insurers obviously understand their own policies quite well but they are not able to offer an alternative should their policy be restrictive.
 This means that you will need to read and compare the Product Disclosure Statement for each insurer; a potentially long and tedious process.

 4. Claim negotiation

-As a client of Crowe Horwath, you have access to a team of skilled insurance brokers.
+As a client of Findex, you have access to a team of skilled insurance brokers.
 For assistance with reviewing an existing policy or securing a new policy, speak to one of our insurance brokers today.